joebegley15/srt_gen/README.md

 # generate_srt.py — SRT → Final Cut Pro XML Subtitle Pipeline

-This repository contains a single, self‑contained Python script (`generate_srt.py`) that automates **end‑to‑end subtitle creation for Final Cut Pro**:
+This repository is a Python script (`generate_srt.py`) that automates subtitle creation for Final Cut Pro.

+It can:
 * Download or ingest media (local file or YouTube URL)
 * Transcribe audio with OpenAI Whisper
 * Generate SRT subtitles
-* Convert SRT → FCPXML via `srt2subtitles`
+* Convert SRT → FCPXML via `srt2subtitles`, a node package
-* Fix common Final Cut timing issues (FPS drift, frameDuration mismatches)
-* Post‑process FCPXML (font, size, position, line spacing, line breaks)

-The output is a **drop‑in Final Cut Pro subtitle generator** designed for short‑form content, podcasts, stand‑up clips, and social video.
+The output is a **drop‑in Final Cut Pro subtitle generator** designed for clips

 ---

 ## Features

 * ✅ Local files **or** YouTube URLs
-* ✅ Batch mode for folders
-* ✅ Whisper transcription (GPU if available)
+* ✅ Use batch mode to do multiple files at a time (just put all your files in the /input folder and run --batch)
 * ✅ Cadence‑aware subtitle chunking
 * ✅ FPS detection with ffprobe
 * ✅ Post‑generation FCPXML fixes
-* ✅ Safe NTSC‑style framerate handling
 * ✅ Optional XML line wrapping (`&#10;`)
 * ✅ Font, size, position, and **line spacing** control